Acting Schools in NYC

 Aspiring actors in the NYC area have plenty of program options from which to choose, including those available at three, four-year not-for-profit schools.
 All three schools offer undergraduate and graduate degree programs in acting, which are summarized below.
 Readers will also find a comparison table with key school facts.
 A brief paragraph about three other school options for acting students is offered at the end of this article.

-- The New School, located 1.9 miles from the downtown, offers both BFA and MFA programs for actors and actresses in training.
+- The New School, located a half-mile from downtown, offers both BFA and MFA programs for actors and actresses in training.
 This school is the most expensive of the three profiled below.

-- The Juilliard School is the most selective of the group, only admitting 6% of nearly 2,500 applicants in 2011.
-The school is located 4.7 miles from the downtown and offers an undergraduate diploma, as well as BFA and MFA in Drama programs.
+- The Juilliard School is the most selective of the group, only admitting 6% of more than 2,700 applicants in 2017.
+The school is located 1.9 miles from downtown and offers an undergraduate diploma, as well as BFA and MFA in Drama programs.